Learning Nuggets in training: Think small!

 Trainer

-With complicated learning units, you burn time and money: If your participants are bored or do not understand the content, you can save yourself the effort.
-That is why Learning Nuggets based on the principle of Microlearning are THE method for sustainable learning.
-Read the article to learn how to think big in small ways.
+With complex learning units, you burn time and money: If your participants are bored or do not understand the content, you can save yourself the work.
+That is why Learning Nuggets based on the microlearning principle are THE method for sustainable learning.
+Read the article to learn how to think big in small terms.

 These are Learning Nuggets

 A Learning Nugget is a small learning unit.
-The focus is 100% on one topic or message.
-Similar to an Elevator Pitch, a Learning Nugget should convey a single statement as compactly and understandably as possible.
-To ensure long-term learning success, a Learning Nugget should also be attractively designed and spark interest in more. (πŸ‘‰ How to build complete online courses from small units)
+The focus is 100% on one topic or one message.
+Similar to an Elevator Pitch, a Learning Nugget is meant to convey a single statement as compactly and understandably as possible.
+To ensure long-term learning success, a Learning Nugget should also be attractively structured and spark interest in more. (👉 How to build complete online courses from small units)

 • a short learning unit